UK: Nameplates Records now updated with 2015 data

-* Click on the title for the Top 25 best-selling nameplates and Top 25 foreign nameplates! *
+* Click on the title for the Top 25 best-selling nameplates and Top 30 foreign nameplates *

-Now that we have a lot more detail on car sales in the UK from 1965 up to now, I can share with you a ranking exclusive to Best Selling Cars Blog: the best-selling nameplates in the country, ranked by their volume record year.
+We can share with you an updated ranking exclusive to BSCB: the best-selling nameplates in the country, ranked by their volume record year and covering the past 50 years since records began.
 Since 1965, 15 nameplates have sold upwards of 100,000 annual units at least once, with only one foreign model among them: the Peugeot 206.

 The Ford Cortina holds the record for the highest volume delivered in a single year in the UK with 193,784 units sold in 1979.
 The Ford Escort follows at 181,218 in 1989 and the Ford Sierra rounds up the podium at 175,911 also in 1989, making it the highest-selling model that never managed to be #1… The Austin Morris 1100, Ford Fiesta and Focus are the only other nameplates to have crossed the 150,000 annual sales mark.

-The Top 3 foreign models volume records were all delivered in 2002: the Peugeot 206 at a seemingly unbeatable 101,019 units, which earned it a record 4th place, the highest ranking ever reached by a foreign model in the UK, the Renault Clio at 86,336 sales and the VW Golf, the only other foreign model to have ever broken into the year-end UK Top 5, with 73,262 units.
-Notice the Peugeot 306 at #4, having broken the foreign model volume record 4 times between 95 and 98!
+The Top 2 foreign models volume records were delivered in 2002: the Peugeot 206 at a seemingly unbeatable 101,019 units, which earned it a record 4th place, the highest annual ranking ever reached by a foreign model in the UK.
+The Renault Clio comes in 2nd at 86,336 sales that same year and the VW Golf ranks third with 73,880 units hit in 2014, while its highest ranking is a record-equalling 4th position reached in 2011.

-UK Top 25 best-selling nameplates and foreign nameplates below.
+UK Top 25 best-selling nameplates and Top 30 foreign nameplates below.